jethrokuan/blog/content/posts/zettelkasten_with_org.md

 through for independent research.
 When going through these material, I like to record down notes for later reference.

-> If you can't explain something to a first year student, then you
-> haven't really understood. -- Richard P. Feynman

 ## Background {#background}